Overstay Visa: What Can Happen and What Are Your Options?

 Around 45% of those who are in the United States illegally have entered the country legally and then overstayed their visas.
 Although it sounds like a lot, that amounts to slightly over 1% of all travelers to the country.
 For example, according to the Department of Homeland Security (DHS) and their Entry/Exit Overstay Report, there were over 666,000 total overstays in the United States in 2018, which is around 1.2% of expected departures.

 At the same time, out of 1.8 million expected departures of students and exchange visitors, 3.7% overstayed their visas.
 Their overstay begins if they stop studying or complying with their visa terms.
 However, in most cases, only a judge or immigration official can deem that a student has been unlawfully present in the United States.

 A visa overstay can negatively influence your ability to return to the United States, but the trusted immigration lawyers at Tadeo & Silva can help.
-We don’t take immigration matters lightly — instead, we will try to obtain the most favorable results for you or your loved one.
-If you have questions regarding your overstay visa issues, contact us today and request a consultation about your case.
+We don’t take immigration laws lightly — instead, we will try to obtain the most favorable results for you or your loved one.
+If you have questions regarding your immigration issues with a visa overstay, contact us today and request a consultation about your case.